Penal Substitution vs. Eastern Patristic Atonement: A Tale of Two Gospels

 To all my subscribers, thank you for subscribing.
 To my paid subscribers, thank you for your support.
 And to any visitors, please consider subscribing and supporting my work.
 Enjoy!

 Many folks have asked for my thoughts on the atonement.
-They want to know what the crucifixion of Christ actually accomplishes on behalf of humanity—the centerpiece of the Christian faith.
-What does it actually do?
+They want to know what the crucifixion of Christ actually accomplishes on behalf of humanity.
+What does this centerpiece of the Christian faith actually do?

-I suspect many of you are familiar with one particular understanding that you've heard from Protestants, or perhaps you grew up Protestant yourselves.
-You've heard a specific interpretation of the significance of Christ's cross and crucifixion, what it does and what it accomplishes.
-And you've probably noticed that I don't really talk about it that way.
-I've gone through this Eastern patristic narrative from time to time, discussing the meta-narrative of the Eastern Church Fathers, and the picture I paint doesn't sound like the Protestant characterization you might be familiar with.
+I suspect many of my listeners and readers are familiar with one particular understanding of the cross, either because they grew up Protestant or have heard it from Protestants.
+They’ve heard a specific interpretation of the significance of Christ’s crucifixion, what it accomplishes, and have noticed that I don’t speak about the Christian faith in a way that reflects this understanding.
+I’ve walked through the Christian narrative as discussed by the Eastern Church fathers, and the picture I paint sounds rather different from the Protestant characterization with which most are familiar.

-So there's probably curiosity about whether there's a difference, what that difference is, and where I stand on these questions.
-That's what we're going to address today.
+This, I presume, is the reason for the curiosity — whether there is a difference, what that difference is, and where I stand on the question.
+So, that’s what I’ll address today.

 Two Visions of Christianity

-In the Latin West, there's a tendency to think of the Christian religion as primarily a legal religion where God is a lawgiver.
-Our primary problem as human beings, the centerpiece of the human condition, is that we are lawbreakers.
-At some point, we're going to face future judgment, and that's a predicament.
-The crucifixion of Christ, in this framework, gets us off the hook.
+In the Latin West, we find a tendency to think of the Christian religion as primarily a legal religion where God is a lawgiver.
+Our primary problem as human beings — the centerpiece of the human condition — is that we are lawbreakers.
+At some point, we will face future judgment, and that fact is a predicament, precisely because we are guilty.
+The crucifixion of Christ, in this framework, gets us off the legal hook, as it were.

-I've contrasted this with what you could call a more therapeutic view in the Christian East, where the Christian gospel is much more about life and death.
-The idea is that humanity is made for a certain partaking and participation in the life of God.
-When we retreat from that, we retreat into an unnatural state of death, dying, and corruption.
-The Christian religion is entirely about trying to remedy that—to heal it and bring us back to what we are ultimately made to be.
+I would contrast this judicial picture with what we might call a more therapeutic vision in the Christian East, where the Christian gospel is much more about life and death.
+On this view, humanity is made for a certain partaking and participation in the life of God.
+When we retreat from God, we retreat into an unnatural state of death, dying, and corruption.
+The Christian religion is about remedying that condition — healing us and restoring us to what we are made to be.

 The Protestant Framework: God as Judge

-Let's examine how most Protestants think about the cross of Christ and the Christian gospel.
-It's primarily set up in terms of a judicial problem: God is a judge, you are somebody who has violated his laws, and you will inevitably stand before that judge and be condemned because you've violated his laws.
+The message is primarily set up in terms of a judicial problem: God is a judge; you have violated his laws; and you will inevitably stand before this Judge and be condemned because you’ve violated his laws.

-You see this constantly on a popular level in Protestant tracts—those little booklets that are handed out, or in Protestant presentations of the gospel.
-All sorts of analogies tend to come up in this popular, colloquial version.
+You see this constantly on a popular level in Protestant tracts — those little booklets that are handed out — or in commonplace presentations of the gospel.
+All sorts of analogies tend to appear in this popular, colloquial version.

 The basic message is that Jesus died for your sins, and what this usually means in the Protestant context is that you are going to be punished, and Jesus steps in to take your punishment instead.
-You'll hear various metaphors: the judge condemns you as guilty, but then takes off his robes and offers himself to take your punishment instead.
+You’ll hear various metaphors to illustrate the point.
+For example, the judge condemns you as guilty, but he then takes off his robes and offers to be hauled away to take your punishment himself.

 Historical Development in the Latin West

-This gets fleshed out in various ways throughout medieval thought.
-In Catherine of Siena, for example, there's this insistence that what's happening is the wrath of God toward humanity being poured out on Christ.
-I believe it's in one of Catherine's writings where she talks about Christ offering up his body like an anvil to God the Father, so that he can take the hammer of his wrath and beat it out on Christ's back.
+The concept is fleshed out in various ways throughout medieval thought.
+In Catherine of Siena, for example, we find the notion that God poured out his wrath toward humanity upon Christ on the cross.
+I believe it’s in one of her letters where she talks about Christ offering up his body as an anvil to God the Father, so that the Father can take the hammer of his wrath and beat it out upon Christ’s back.

-Later in Protestantism, this becomes a very popular view of atonement.
-You see it in Jonathan Edwards, who talks about the idea that humanity is due infinite punishment.
-Edwards' answer to why a single sin would merit eternal torment is that the punishment due is based on the value or goodness of the thing sinned against.
-Since God is of infinite value, the punishment needs to be infinite.
+Later, in Protestantism, this becomes a very popular view of atonement.
+You see it in figures like Jonathan Edwards, who talks about man being due infinite punishment for sin.
+Edwards defends the point by arguing that a single sin merits eternal torment because the punishment due is based on the value or goodness of the thing sinned against.
+Since God is of infinite value, the punishment owed for sinning against him must be equally infinite.

-So if someone is going to step in and take that punishment, that person not only has to be a suitable substitute (the Anselmian point about humanity) but also has to be capable of absorbing infinite punishment.
-This is where Edwards suggests that Christ, being both God and man, is important: being human, he's able to take humanity's punishment, but being God, he's able to absorb the infinite in a finite period of time.
-That's what happens on the cross—he absorbs this infinite punishment of humanity on behalf of humanity.
+If someone is going to step in and take this punishment, then, that person must not only be a suitable substitute — the Anselmian point about being human — but also have the capacity to absorb infinite punishment.
+Hence, Edwards suggests that Christ, being both God and man, iis able to take humanity’s punishment, because he is human, while also absorbing the infinite in a finite period of time, because he is God.
+This is what happens on the Christ: God pours out his infinite wrath upon Christ, the God-man absorbing it on behalf of humanity.

 The Role of Merits and Demerits

-This centrality of penal substitution to Protestantism is largely due to how the Protestant Reformation was sparked and the disputes over the Christian gospel.
-Let me provide some quick background on how the concept of merits and demerits developed in the Latin West, which sets the stage for why this particular theory of atonement became so important to the Protestant mind.
+The centrality of penal substitution to Protestantism is largely due to how the Protestant Reformation was sparked and the subsequent disputes over the nature of the Christian gospel.
+Allow me to provide some quick background on how the concept of merits and demerits developed in the Latin West, which sets the stage for why this particular theory of atonement became so important to the Protestant mind.

-Augustine of Hippo introduced the doctrine of the "order of loves," which became central to Western Latin thinking.
+Augustine of Hippo introduced the doctrine of the “order of loves,” which became central to Western Latin thinking.
 Augustine recognized that whenever we engage in some sort of act, we do so out of certain loves or affections.
-We identify something as good in some way, and we have a certain love or affection for it.
-Yet we can't have all the goods we desire at one time—the good of being a monk is different from the good of being married, and you have to pick.
+We identify something as good and have a certain love or affection for it.
+Yet, we cannot have all the goods we desire at once — the good of being a monk, for example, differs from the good of being married, and you must pick.

-When we pick, Augustine suggests, there's a certain priority of loves that the choice reflects.
-Certain things are elevated above other things; other things are subordinated.
+When we pick, Augustine observes, there’s a certain priority of loves that the choice reflects.
+Certain goods are elevated above competing goods.
 Augustine suggests that the order of loves sitting behind an act ultimately determines whether that act is meritorious before God or demeritorious before God.
+Why?

-According to Augustine, the just man would render to each what it's due—that's what justitia means in Latin.
-If there are certain hierarchies in the world, then there are certain goods you ought to love more than other goods.
-You ought to love man more than animals, regard animals more than plants, and so on.
+According to Augustine, the just man renders to each it’s due — this being the meaning of justitia min Latin.
+Granting that there is a hierarchy of goods within our world, then the higher goods are due something more than the lower goods.
+We ought to love man more than beast and regard beast more than plant, and so on.

-The just man is one whose affections or loves are properly ordered, reflecting the hierarchy of goods in the world and reflecting love of God above all other things.
-That would be just because your inner affections are rendering to each their appropriate due—for each good, you're loving it proportionate to its goodness.
+The just man is one whose affections or loves are properly ordered, reflecting or mirroring the hierarchy of goods in the world.
+And, of course, this includes displaying a love of God, the Highest, above all else.
+In this way, the just man’s inner loves or affections render to each their due — loving each good proportianate to its goodness.

-Augustine's understanding of merits and demerits is that deeds are judged not just based on whether they cohere with the law (did you not commit adultery, did you not steal), but by the inner order of loves.
-You could have two people both approached by someone soliciting an adulterous relationship, and both reject it.
-But one person could do that out of fear, another out of love of God.
+Augustine’s understanding of merits and demerits presumes that deeds are judged not soly on whether they cohere with the law — did you not commit adultery or not — but on the inner order of loves from which the deed proceeds.
+We might imagine two people, both approached by someone soliciting an adulterous relationship, and both reject it.
+But one person does so out of fear and the other out of love for God.
 The two acts, though externally identical, are internally different.
-One is driven by love of God and may reflect properly ordered loves, being meritorious before God.
-The other might have disordered loves driven by self-preservation and, while it coheres with the law, has no merit.
+One is driven by love of God, displaying properly ordered loves, which have merit before God.
+The other has disordered loves, being driven by self-preservation.
+In this case, while his deed coheres with the law, it has no merit before God.

-Augustine ultimately suggests that the only way to fix this is for God to intervene and provide what the Council of Trent would call prevenient grace.
-The Holy Spirit, God, ultimately fixes your order of loves, making it possible for you to do things out of pure love for God, making it possible to produce deeds that would actually have merit before God.
+Augustine suggests that the only remedy to this condition is for God to intervene and provide “prevenient grace.”
+The Holy Spirit corrects the order of loves, making it possible for the convert to do things out of pure love for God, performing deeds that have merit before God.

 Transferred Merits and Indulgences

-One thing that develops over time in the medieval period is the notion that certain merits might be transferable.
-You not only have this accounting taking place with merits and demerits, but you have transference of merits from one person to another.
+A concept that develops over time in the medieval period is the notion that certain merits might be transferable.
+In other words, to the accounting of merits and demerits is added the notion that merits might be transferred from one person to another.
 This becomes the basis for indulgences.

-The basis of indulgences is the idea that certain saints have produced more merits than needed for their salvation.
-There's a storehouse of merits, and it's within the power of the church, with its binding and loosing capacities, to transfer these merits.
-An indulgence becomes a possibility for transference of merits.
+The basis of indulgences is the idea that the Saints produced more merits than needed for their salvation.
+Hence, there is a storehouse of merits available, and it’s within the power of the Church — with its binding and loosing capacities, given to her by Christ — to transfer these merits to whomever they wish.
+An indulgence, therefore, were a means of transferring merits.

-Now, even though you might balk at that notion, the concept doesn't go away within the Protestant context.
-This is one reason I've talked about how Protestants and Catholics are often closer in worldview than to the Eastern Church Fathers.
-For Eastern Christians, you don't have these concepts of merits and demerits or transferable merits.
-This type of accounting develops in the Latin West and sets the stage for the Protestant Reformation.
+Now, even though a Protestant reader might balk at that notion, the concept doesn’t disappear with the Reformation.
+Quite the contrary, it plays a central role in Protestant theology.
+This is one reason I often express that Protestants and Catholics are often closer to one another in worldview than they are to the Eastern Orthodox, taking their cues from the Eastern Church fathers.
+For Eastern Christians, there is not system of merits and demerits or of transferable merits.
+This type of accounting develops uniquely in the Latin West.

-In the Protestant Reformation, there's not a rejection of the idea of merits and demerits or transferable merits.
-What's happening is a discussion between the reformers and Catholics over whose merits and how they're transferred.
+As noted, in the Protestant Reformation, the idea of merits and transferable merits does not disappear.
+What transpires, instead, is a dispute between the Reformers and Catholics over whose merits and how they are transferred.

-Just as in the Catholic context there's differentiation between outer and inner acts, you have the same thing in the Protestant context.
-Calvin, for example, differentiates between historical faith (which doesn't save) and genuine faith (which does save).
-It's possible that a person could be persuaded of Christianity's truth using reason and have historical belief, but it wouldn't be saving faith.
-Saving faith requires grace.
+Now, just as in the Catholic context there is a differentiation between outer and inner acts.
+Calvin, for example, differentiates between historical faith (which does not save) and genuine faith (which does save).
+It may be possible for a person to be persuaded of the truth of Christianity and arrive at an historical belief, but this belief would not be saving faith.
+Saving faith requires a work of grace.

-There's still resistance to any Pelagian notion that salvation could come about by one's own effort.
-But because salvation is now about faith rather than works, the grace that comes in helps you believe unto salvation.
+Here, we see the ongoing resistance to any Pelagian notion that salvation could come about by one’s own efforts.
+But because salvation, for the Protestant, is about faith rather than works, the grace that comes to the convert’s aid is a grace that results if a faith that saves.

-The question becomes: what of this righteousness that comes from God through faith?
-The Protestant answer involves transference of merits.
-By putting your faith in Jesus, Christ's merits are transferred to your account, and your demerits are transferred over to Christ on the cross.
+Now, the question arises: What of this righteousness that comes from God through faith?
+The Protestant answer involves a transference of merits.
+By putting your faith in Jesus, Christ’s merits are transferred to your account, and your demerits are transferred over to Christ on the cross.

-This is why this view of the cross becomes the centerpiece of the Christian gospel according to Protestantism.
-The gospel is a message that says you're going to stand before a future judge and be condemned and punished, rightly so, because you're a sinner who violates God's laws every day.
-The good news is that you can get off the hook.
-Your deeds, your demerits, can be transferred over to Christ and taken care of—paid for—and his merits can be transferred to you.
-Even though you deserve punishment, you will be absolved, forgiven, in good standing with God, and receive heaven rather than hell.
+With this we can see why penal substitution becomes the centerpiece of the Christian gospel according to Protestantism.
+The gospel is a message that declares you are going to stand before your divine Judge and be condemned and punished — and rightly so, because you are a sinner who violates God’s Laws with every breath.
+The good news, however, is that you can get off the hook.
+Your sinful deeds — your demerits — can be transferred over to Christ and paid for by his vicarious suffering, and his merits can be transferred to you, making you righteous in the sight of God.
+So, even though you deserve punishment, you will be absolved, forgiven, and set in good standing with God, receiving Heaven rather than Hell.
+Such is the Christian gospel according to Protestantism, and such is the reason that penal substitution constitutes the gospel within the Protestant mind.

 Eastern Alternatives: Not One View, But Harmony

-Now the question becomes: how does this contrast with what we find in the Christian East?
-Do we find this, or do we not?
+Now, how does this contrast with what we find in the Christian East?
+Do we find the gospel of penal substitution or not?
 And if not, what do we find?

-The fact is that we don't find just a single view of the atonement or understanding of what the cross of Christ accomplishes within the Eastern fathers.
-But there's a difference between saying there's no singular view and saying there's no harmony or unity between the various views.
-As with many things within the Eastern Church Fathers, you don't find strict dichotomies.
+The fact is we do not find in the Eastern Church fathers a single view of the atonement or understanding of what the cross of Christ accomplishes.
+To be clear, there is a difference between saying there is no singular view and saying there’s no harmony or unity between the various views.
+As with many things in the Eastern fathers, you do not find strict dichotomies.

 The Incarnation as Beginning of Salvation